enerprosystems/eps-markdoc-example/pages/docs/project-timeline.md

 # Project Timeline

-A reverse cronoglogical history of project work that aims to clarify the rationale for the branch projects and changes in direction that have and will continue to occur as we work to build software solutions.
+A reverse chronological history of project work that aims to clarify the rationale for the branch projects and changes in direction that have and will continue to occur as we work to build software solutions.
 Value as SRED claim evidence and developer orientation.
 More details about each project are available in the Project Path sections.

 First time here?
 Start from the bottom to follow the flow of the development progress.